nmstate/nmstate/packaging/README-dockerhub.md

 ## Docker Hub

-The images are automatically rebuilt on new GIT tags or pushes to the master branch:
+The images are automatically rebuilt on new GIT tags or pushes to the base branch:

 `Dockerfile.fedora-nmstate-dev` by https://cloud.docker.com/u/nmstate/repository/docker/nmstate/fedora-nmstate-dev